kiosion/kiosion/README.md

 #
 ### Contact 📭

-My portfolio is at https://kio.dev/, you can get in touch at hi@kio.dev!
+My socials are all linked at https://kio.social/, and you can get in touch via email at hi@kio.dev!